amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 Plugin usage
 ############

-This plugin provides two Braket device to use with PennyLane:
+This plugin provides two Braket devices to use with PennyLane:

 * :class:`braket.pennylane_plugin.BraketAwsDevice <~BraketAwsDevice>`: provides a PennyLane device for running circuits on the Amazon Braket service
 * :class:`braket.pennylane_plugin.BraketLocalDevice <~BraketLocalDevice>`: provides a PennyLane device for running circuits on the Braket SDK's local simulator